elevate your impact

 While we call this cohort a “leaders circle,” we also acknowledge that we are all learners in this work.
 More than a set amount of experience, we require willingness to learn and bravery in applying new tools and ways of working.

-Applicants will fill out a written application and be scheduled to meet with a facilitator for an interview by zoom or phone.
-Because we will only be able to select about 10 organizations for our first cohort, preference will be given to applications from organizations that
+Applicants will fill out a written application by September 26 and be scheduled to meet with a facilitator for a group interview (along with your teammates) by zoom or phone.
+Because we will only be able to select about 10 organizations for this cohort, preference will be given to applications from organizations that

-• demonstrate commitment to advancing racial equity work (for example, your racial equity work is not new, you may have budget or staff committed to advancing the work, etc.)
+- demonstrate commitment to advancing equity and inclusion work (for example, your equity and inclusion work is not new, you may have a budget or staff committed to advancing the work, etc.)

 what participants say about the learning circle